SevenDeadlyCommits/thatlifttracker.github.io/index.md

-# Bee positive does not make use of any private information.
+# This app does not make use of any private information.